 4: Longines Master Watch L2.909.4.78.6

-The Longines Master Collection made its debut back in 2005 and has been a favorite ever since.
+The Master Collection from Longines made its debut back in 2005 and has been a favorite ever since.
 The stainless steel watch has a scratch-resistant sapphire crystal.
 The blued steel hands go over the painted Arabic numerals.
 The beautiful watch has a 64 hour power reserve so that you don’t have to worry about it too much.
 The bracelet on this Longines is stainless steel with a buckle.
-And even to this day, this Longines Master watch offers great value under the $2000 price range.
+And even to this day, the Longines Master watch offers great value under the $2000 price range.

 Price: Around $1,650

 Here’s something that fits right in the budget range of the middle class.
 This Eco-Drive Tough watch from the Citizen Promaster collection features a basic watch design from the latest quartz technology in mind.
 It might not be really practical or even enduring, but it’s close enough.

 The product’s steel monobloc case is resistant to water of about 200 m.
 Beneath the exterior comes a synthetic sapphire crystal and a screw-down crown.
 The loss also receives its light power thanks to the Eco-Drive technology of Citizen.

 6: Bell & Ross BR V1-92 Black Steel

 Like NOMOS on our list, Bell & Ross is another rare relatively young modern watchmaking brand that opened up for business back in the 1990s that later grew to become one of the most well-known luxury brands out there today.
 The simplistic dial design of the BR V1-92 is what helps the brand stand out among watch enthusiasts and has been applied here to a more conventional round case.
 The Sellita SW300-1, a Swiss version of the more established ETA 2892, is what powers this regal timepiece.